Common Bond Institute

 c) Organizing crowd-fundraising strategies and programs.

-Assisting staff with:
+Assisting with:

-8) International Journal of Communal & Transgenerational Trauma: (cttjournal.org)
+9) International Journal of Communal & Transgenerational Trauma: (cttjournal.org)

 a) Assisting as an Editorial assistant (details available at: cttjournal.org/staff-board/edit-assist/ )